WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Aut_Mission2.md

 12. Publish the update of your AI Agent.
    ![Profiles](../graphics/Lab1_AI_Agent/2.23.gif)

 ### Task 3.
-Complete configurations on Webex Connect side.
+Deliver collected order information to Webex Connect for fulfillment.

 1. Login to the Webex Connect, got to the Service **<span class="attendee-id-container"><span class="attendee-id-placeholder" data-suffix="_2000_Service">Your_Attendee_ID</span>_2000_Service<span   class="copy" title="Click to copy!"></span></span>** and click on <b>Manage</b> the flow that you have created earlier.
    ![Profiles](../graphics/Lab1_AI_Agent/2.24.gif)